 Over the summer our organist Donna Boccabella moved and Julie Trausch joined our parish staff as organist.
 Julie has reinvigorated the Mass music by adding another choir to the Mass schedule.

 Innovation was a hallmark of St. Pius X under the leadership of Msgr.
 Weinzapfel.
 Recognizing the trend in spouses joining the workforce, Msgr.
 Tom saw the need for Catholic day care to support these families.
 As a result the St. Pius X Day Care was started in 1977 under the direction of Lydia Montgomery.
-Under a directive issued by the Diocese, all day cares including the St. Pius X Early Care program were to be either closed or separated from the parishes to become their own standalone legal entity much like Catholic Charities, The Catholic Foundation and other fine Catholic organizations.
+But times change so in 2013, under a directive issued by the Diocese, all day cares including the St. Pius X Early Care program were to be either closed or separated from the parishes to become their own stand alone legal entity much like Catholic Charities, The Catholic Foundation and other fine Catholic organizations.
 St. Pius X chose to separate rather than close our very successful program so as of September 1st the St. Pius X Early Care became a distinct and separate business operation.
 They continue to lease space from the parish until other arrangements can be made for their permanent location.